Visit our programs page for more information on each session, then click on your program of choice to link to its online

 Call 843-340-8673, to register by phone with your credit card.
 For Maine Seabird Biology and Conservation (Road Scholar), call 1-800-454-5768.

 Adult participants must be 18 or older.
 For the teen session, teens must be 14-17 years old.
 Teens that are 14 years old cannot use our $100 shuttle service to camp and must be dropped off at the dock.
 Family camp is for children ages 8-12 and at least one adult guardian.
 Participants in all programs must be in good health and able to climb in and out of small boats, and over slippery seaweed.
 Call to discuss age 13 campers and with any questions about age limits.

 Questions: For questions regarding programs, registration, lodging or meals, contact the Audubon Camp registrar.
-Additional information about accommodations, travel, food, and life on the island.
+Additional information about accommodations can be found on the lodging and frequently asked questions pages.
 Check out a sample daily schedule and read about selected field trips to get a feel for Hog Island programs.

 (843) 340-8673 (remote office Oct. - May)